bcinbis/portfolio2018/Python/AgeCalculator/README.md

-# 99 Bottles
+# Age Calculator

 This was a project coded in IDLE.
-It prints the lyrics to 99 Bottles of Beer on a Wall using 4 lines of code that count down.
+It receives user input of their age and then returns their age using a variety of units of time.

 [Source Code](https://github.com/bcinbis/portfolio2018/blob/master/Python/AgeCalculator/SourceCode.py)